Poultry Disease Reduction Syndrome

 It is much cheaper than prevention of treatment of the disease.
 Even in a small chicken coop, it is necessary to adhere to the norms of keeping and in time to isolate the bird in case of suspicion of its disease.
 In many cases, compliance with simple and logical rules protects the poultry farmer from unpleasant diseases and their consequences.

-Watch the video: Bird Flu - Causes, Symptoms, Treatments & More (May 2024).
+Watch the video: Bird Flu - Causes, Symptoms, Treatments & More (November 2024).